 Along the high trail to the PunchBowls along Santa Paula Creek in California.
 Even though you can’t see the creek from here, trust me it’s down there.
 Very rugged and beautiful in this area with car and truck sized boulders to scramble over, or take this trail, if you can find it!
-The trail starts at the campus of Thomas Aquinas College and heads up to some scenic waterfalls known as The Punchbowls and extremely rugged terrain.
+The trail starts… Continue reading Santa Paula Creek

 The Punchbowls are a series of waterfalls and swimming holes located in the Santa Paula Canyon.
 The trailhead for these is at Thomas Aquinas College.
 It is about a 3 mile hike up to the first falls over a fairly rough and rugged, unmaintained trail.
-It is a popular day hike for the locals and all who want to test their nerve by cliff diving off 10′, 40′ or even 80′ precipices.
+It is a popular day hike for the locals and… Continue reading Punchbowls, Santa Paula Canyon

-“From its inception, the vision for Our Lady of the Most Holy Trinity Chapel has been predicated upon four distinguishing marks: beauty, which disposes us to what is true and good; grandeur, which lifts the mind to contemplate God’s transcendence; permanence, which reminds us that God’s word is everlasting; and tradition, which connects us to the wisdom of the past.”
+“From its inception, the vision for Our Lady of the Most Holy Trinity Chapel has been predicated upon four distinguishing marks: beauty, which disposes us to what is true and good; grandeur, which lifts the mind to contemplate God’s transcendence; permanence, which reminds us that God’s word is everlasting; and tradition, which connects us to… Continue reading Our Lady of the Most Holy Trinity Chapel, Thomas Aquinas College

 The small building in the foreground, the Painter’s Shack, is about a 1 mile hike up a gravel road from the campus of Thomas Aquinas College.
 A favorite haunt of the students, it also is a great spot to get a really nice view of the surrounding countryside, especially at sunrise or sunset.